An Established, Trusted and Dependable Wholesale Tea Supplier – specializing in Premium Loose Leaf Teas

 We can supply tea samples and shipping free of charge to tea connoisseurs, tea bloggers, tea academics and tea reviewers and tea institutions who will publish a review of our tea or use the tea for teaching, tasting events etc.

 If you fit any these categories and would like to receive some samples send us an email at email@example.com with some information about yourself and the teas needed.
 Please note: While we are happy to provide samples and appreciate receiving unbiased reviews of our teas, we are not obligated to approve and provide samples to all who request them.

 Please contact us directly for your private labeling and printing and packaging needs.

 Tea Ware and Accessories Sourcing and Supply

 Please contact us directly for any tea ware and accessories needs.
 We will be happy to provide a quote for you.
 Please note some products may have high minimum order quantities.

-We are happy to announce that our first batch of teas are now available for ordering on Amazon.
-More teas will be added to the Amazon Store and become available over the next months.
+We are happy to announce that our first batch of products are now available for ordering on Amazon.
+More prodcuts will be added to the Amazon Store and become available over the next months.

 Zi Chun Tea is an International Tea merchant and recognized globally as one of the top wholesale loose tea distributors, specializing in high grade specialty and gourmet loose leaf teas.
 Our wholesale tea supplies are shipped direct to customers from tea gardens in several different tea growing regions around the world